kevinkirkl3y/superGalacticAgeCalc/README.md

 #### by _**Kevin Kirkley**_

 ## Description
 As your orbit ventures closer or further from the sun your days become either shorter or longer.
 This page works to put perspective to that relative change by calculating your age and life expectancy (assuming you have all the equipment and supplies necessary) at various planets within our solar sytem.
-The page currently lacks the proper set up for UI interactivity within it's main.js file.
+The page currently includes basic UI interactivity within it's main.js file.
 All classes and functions are contained within the calc.js file.